danielmarrama/protein_tree/README.md

 For each species:
 - proteome.fasta - selected proteome in FASTA
-- sources.csv - each source antigen with assigned gene
+- source_assignments.csv - each source antigen with assigned gene and protein
-- epitopes.csv - each epitope with its source antigen and assigned parent protein
+- epitope_assignments.csv - each epitope with its source antigen and assigned protein
 - [optional] gp_proteome.fasta - the gene priority proteome in FASTA if it exists

 For all species: